Cifro/RTC-NaoValuesSender/readme.md

 1. Set IP address of Nao in NaoValuesSender

+2. Set IP adress of nameserver in rtc.conf and Connector.py

-2. Start CORBA name server (see OpenRTM-aist documentation)
+3. Start CORBA nameserver on server (see OpenRTM-aist documentation)

-3. Run NaoValuesSender.py
+4. Run NaoValuesSender.py on local computer
  `$ python NaoValuesSender.py`

-4. Run ConsoleOut.py
+5. Run ConsoleOut.py on server
  `$ python ConsoleOut.py`

-5. Run Connector.py
+6. Run Connector.py on local computer
  `$ python Connector.py`

-6. Hit any key in NaoValuesSender console window if prompt
+7. Hit any key in NaoValuesSender console window if prompt

-7. See results in ConsoleOut console window
+8. See results in ConsoleOut console window

 About
 ======